mkdocs/mkdocs/docs/user-guide/plugins.md

 #### load_config(options)

 :   Loads configuration from a dictionary of options.
 Returns a tuple of
     `(errors, warnings)`.
-This method is called by MkDocs during configuration validation and should not need to be called by the plugin.
+This method is called by elstir during configuration validation and should not need to be called by the plugin.

 #### on_&lt;event_name&gt;()